 - 4 eggs

-- Vata Balancing Spices: 1 teaspoon turmeric powder,1 teaspoon cumin powder, ½ teaspoon dry basil & ½ teaspoon Himalayan salt
+- Vata Balancing Spices: 3 teaspoons of our Vata Spice Blend or 1 teaspoon turmeric powder,1 teaspoon cumin powder, ½ teaspoon dry basil & ½ teaspoon Himalayan salt

-- Pitta Balancing Spices: 1 teaspoon fennel powder, 1 teaspoon coriander powder, ½ teaspoon cumin powder & ½ teaspoon of saffron
+- Pitta Balancing Spices: 3 teaspoons of our Pitta Spice Blend or 1 teaspoon fennel powder, 1 teaspoon coriander powder, ½ teaspoon cumin powder & ½ teaspoon of saffron

-- Kapha Balancing Spices: 1 teaspoon black pepper powder, 1 teaspoon cumin powder, ½ teaspoon asafoetida powder & ¼ teaspoon red chili powder
+- Kapha Balancing Spices: 3 teaspoons of our Kapha Spice Blend or 1 teaspoon black pepper powder, 1 teaspoon cumin powder, ½ teaspoon asafoetida powder & ¼ teaspoon red chili powder

 Preheat the oven to 350° F. Cut avocados into halves and pit.
 Arrange avocados on a baking dish.
 Crack one egg at a time and place one egg in the center of where each avocado pit was*.
 Sprinkle the appropriate spice mixture on the avocados and eggs.
 Bake for 20-25 minutes or until the eggs are cooked to your liking.